The Joseph A. Schumpeter Award

 Conditions of participation

-The submitted work has been published or accepted for publication in 2023 or 2024 (by the submission deadline; see below).
+The submitted work has been published or accepted for publication in 2024 or 2025 (by the submission deadline; see below).
 If submitting a dissertation, the doctoral procedure has been completed in this period.
 Furthermore, the authors have a university degree (diploma, master's degree, doctorate), but should not yet have habilitated.
 Submissions of co-authored theses are possible.
-The prize can also be awarded to former employees of the University of Trier.
+The prize can also be awarded to former employees of Trier University.

 Required documents

-Suitable research papers must be submitted electronically to the chairman of the jury for the award of the Joseph A. Schumpeter Prize, Prof. Dr. Laszlo Goerke (goerkeuni-trierde), by April 26, 2024.
-Furthermore, the jury asks for the sending of
+Suitable research papers must be submitted electronically to the chairman of the jury for the award of the Joseph A. Schumpeter Award, Prof. Dr. Laszlo Goerke (goerkeuni-trierde), by February 28, 2025.
+Furthermore, the jury asks for the submission of

-• a curriculum vitae of the author of the submitted paper, and
+• a curriculum vitae of the author of the submitted work

 • a short statement (max.
-1 page) explaining how the submitted research relates to the Deutsche Bundesbank's fields of activity.
+1 page) explaining the relation of the submitted study to the fields of activity of the Deutsche Bundesbank